-Console Method Name - Specifies a user defined method name to apply to console connections.
-VTY Method Name - Specifies a user defined method name to apply to Telnet and SSH connections.
+Console Method Name - Specifies a user defined accounting method to apply to the console connections.
+This method must be defined in the Configure Method page.
+(Range: 1-64 characters) VTY Method Name - Specifies a user defined method name to apply to Telnet and SSH connections.
+This method must be defined in the Configure Method page.
+(Range: 1-64 characters)